Who We Are

 Why Not Just Get a Will?

-Although a will is preferable to no estate planning, it does not become active until you’re passing.
-A will also much be probated.
+Although a will is preferable to no estate planning, it does not become active until your passing.
+A will also must be probated.
 Many clients are dissatisfied with the time and expense involved with Probate Court.
 Additionally, a will does not provide the flexibility of a Revocable Trust, which begins working for you from the moment you sign it.